osbridge/openconferenceware/README.md

 4. Run `bundle install`

 5. Optionally, configure your app's [database settings](http://guides.rubyonrails.org/configuring.html#configuring-a-database).
 It's fine to run with the default sqlite configuration, but if you prefer another database, set it up now.
-OCW is tested with SQLite3, MySQL, and PostgreSQL.
+OCW is tested with SQLite3, MySQL 5.5, and PostgreSQL 9.3.

 6. Install OpenConferenceWare's configuration files and seed data: